Hindley takes Tour de France lead as Pogacar suffers in Pyrenees

 Jumbo climber Sepp Kuss then took the relay until he too peeled away before Vingegaard broke free and put the hammer down over the remaining 15km to the finish line.

-"It was a really hard day," admitted Van Aert, one of the stars of the peloton with three stage wins on the 2022 Tour.
+"It was a really hard day," admitted Van Aert, one of the stars of the peloton with three stage wins in last year's race.

 "This puts pressure on them (Team UAE)," he said.
 "Hindley and Ciccone got away from us, but I was holding back to help Jonas," he explained.